stepzen-dev/examples/with-apollo/README.md

 ## Introspect and publish the customers subgraph into your Apollo Federation supergraph.

-Copy paste the commands from the 'Update Schema' button in Apollo Studio for your `lynx` subgraph, and selecting the introspection tab.
+Copy paste the commands from the 'Update Schema' button in Apollo Studio for your `lynx` subgraph, and select the introspection tab.

 You will need to:
   1. choose the `--routing-url` to be the StepZen customers endpoint.